 Ozark Stock is a licensed business in the state of Missouri and is the business side of The OzArt Network which includes Ozark Stock Photography, The OzArt Gallery and Store, Ha Ha Tonka Gallery, and LEFTeyeSTORIES.

 Ozark Stock was founded in 1987 by John S. Stewart in response to a growing demand for stock photography from the Ozarks and Branson, Missouri in particular following the “Branson Boom” which brought major entertainers and music theatres to the Ozarks’ town.
 During that period through the 1990s, Ozark Stock had a bricks and mortar office in downtown Springfield and met clients face to face or via FedX sending 35mm and 120mm transparencies to publications and agencies across the country.

 Even though images were produced on film in the 1990s, Ozark Stock embraced computerization of their catalogue system to quickly find and distribute imagery to clients.

 The 2000s brought change to the industry and Ozark Stock evolved producing images digitally and digitalizing much of their library of film images.
-It is now 100% online and licenses imagery through their online outlet, Ozark Stock Photography as well as Shutterstock, Adobe Stock and looking into partnering with other online agencies.
+It is now 100% online and licenses imagery through Alamy, the online outlet for Ozark Stock Photography.

 John S. Stewart has been active in photography and media fulltime since 1975.
 He graduated from Drury College in 1974 with a Bachelor of Arts degree in biology and chemistry.
 Hmmmm…